-The State law allows local governments to establish a limited set of objective design requirements that can be reviewed and approved ministerially.
-City Staff recommends a number of straightforward and objective design requirements for ministerial review along with the option for an alternative path through Small Project Design Review for ADU applications varying from the objective standards.
-The objective design standards are applicable to ADUs that are visible from the public right-of-way and require building elements like roof pitch, exterior wall materials, predominant door and window trim, sill, recess and style to visually match those elements of a primary structure.
+Staff recommends several straightforward and objective design requirements for ministerial review along with an option for an alternative path through Small Project Design Review for ADU applications varying from the objective standards.
+The objective design standards are applicable to ADUs that are visible from the public right-of-way and require building elements like roof pitch, exterior wall materials, predominant door and window trim, sill, recess, and style to visually match those elements of the primary structure.